JAForbes/pgmg/readme.md

 - A forward only, idempotent, postgres migration tool, with minimal noise but also minimal magic
 - OOTB support for postgres.js, we pass in a preconfigured postgres.js instance just point us at migration files
 - A simple migration file format, just export a transaction function a name and a description
-- All metadata stored in 1 simple table in the same database that you are migrating, makes it easy to get fine-grained control
+- All metadata stored in 1 schema in the same database that you are migrating, makes it easy to get fine-grained control

 ## How